 From national security to cyber security, 5 Essex Court's Information Law team regularly provides advice and advocacy in matters relating to information and data protection law, with extensive experience acting for government, police forces, businesses and regulators.

 Members of our Information Law team appear in UK courts and tribunals from the Supreme Court down in some of the highest-profile cases involving Information Law.
 Significant matters in this area include Sir Cliff Richard v BBC, R (Miranda) v Secretary of State for the Home Department and R (Catt & T) v Commissioner of Police for the Metropolis.

 The Information Law team provides practical advice and excellent advocacy at all stages, from time-sensitive crisis management through to complex and high-value litigation.

 We understand the sensitivities surrounding confidential or personal data, and the need to handle these matters with utmost discretion and integrity.
 Many of our barristers are security cleared up to and including Developed Vetting, and regularly work with highly sensitive material throughout the public and private sectors.

 Our Information Law specialists also regularly advise and provide training on Information Law, including information sharing between public bodies and the impact of the GDPR.
 We are happy to give talks on recent cases or developments in this area.

 Many members of our Information Law team can accept instructions directly from companies or members of the public via Direct Access, which may be particularly appropriate for small/medium businesses looking for excellent advice or advocacy in this field.

 The Data Protection & Information Law team is expert in:

-- The Data Protection Act 1998, the Data Protection Bill and the General Data Protection Regulation, including in relation to data breaches;
+- The Data Protection Acts 1998 and 2018, the Law Enforcement Directive, and the General Data Protection Regulation, including in relation to data breaches;

 - Civil claims concerning misuse of private information, breach of Articles 8 and 10 ECHR, confidentiality, or defamation;